tanghaom/AppEvalPilot/README.md

 ## Introduction

-AppEvalPilot is an automated evaluation tool for assessing software application functionality completeness.
-It's designed to work with desktop applications, mobile/app applications, and web applications.

-AppEvalPilot can help you automatically evaluate any application without human intervention, saving time and resources while maintaining high accuracy.

-In evaluations with 2000+ test cases, AppEvalPilot has demonstrated high correlation with human expert judgments (Pearson correlation coefficient across all versions is 0.9249, and the average Spearman correlation coefficient is 0.9021).
+Welcome to the AppEvalPilot project, a cutting-edge automated evaluation framework designed to comprehensively assess software application functionalities across an array of platforms.
+Tailored for versatility, this framework adeptly handles the evaluation of desktop, mobile, and web-based applications under a unified methodology.

+AppEvalPilot's fully automated process operates without manual intervention, streamlining your workflow while significantly cutting costs.
+By leveraging our framework, you not only accelerate the evaluation process but also achieve superior accuracy in assessment outcomes.
+Ideal for developers and QA teams looking to enhance efficiency and quality in their testing procedures, AppEvalPilot stands out as a reliable solution for comprehensive, precise, and efficient application assessments.
+Join us in advancing software evaluation with AppEvalPilot.

 ### Features

-1. **Ease of Use**: One codebase to evaluate desktop applications, mobile/app applications, and web applications.
+1. **Cross-Platform Compatibility**: A unified codebase facilitating evaluation across desktop applications, mobile applications, and web-based interfaces.

-2. **Robust and Reliable Dynamic Assessment**: Unlike other benchmarks that rely on static evaluation methods, AppEvalPilot simulates the workflow of web testing engineers to test applications.
+2. **Methodologically Robust Dynamic Assessment**: In contrast to conventional benchmarks employing static evaluation methodologies, AppEvalPilot replicates the systematic workflow of professional testing engineers to conduct thorough application evaluation.

-3. **Cost-Effective**: AppEvalPilot can complete the evaluation of 15-20 functional points in an application in just 8-9 minutes on average.
-It can operate 24/7 to evaluate various applications while costing only $0.26 per webpage - significantly cheaper than human evaluation.
+3. **Resource Efficiency**: AppEvalPilot completes comprehensive evaluation of 15-20 functional components within an application in approximately 8-9 minutes.
+The system operates continuously (24/7) to evaluate diverse applications at a cost of $0.26 per webpage—substantially more economical than human-conducted evaluations.

 ### Sample Videos